Possessive Adjectives Grammar Exercises: Level A1-A2 (with Answers)

 Drag items or use arrows to arrange them in the correct order.

-The correct order is 'We love our small garden' because the possessive adjective 'our' must directly precede the adjective and noun it modifies.
+The correct order is 'We always do our homework' because the possessive adjective 'our' must come directly before the noun 'homework', and 'always' is fixed between the subject and main verb.

 Q10 15